ReLoRA: High-Rank Training Through Low-Rank Updates: Experiments

 \paragraph{\methodname{} and baselines setup}

-In our low-rank training experiments, \methodname{} replaces all attention and fully-connected network parameters, while keeping the embeddings full-rank.
-The RMSNorm parametrization remains unchanged.
+In our experiments, \methodname{} replaces all attention and fully-connected network parameters, while updating the embeddings and normalization layers full-rank.
 Since \methodname{}-wrapped models have fewer trainable parameters than full-rank training, we include a Control baseline, which is a full-rank transformer with the same number of trainable parameters as \methodname{}.

-We initialize \methodname{} from a checkpoint of full-rank training at 5,000 update steps and reset it every 5,000 steps thereafter, 3 times in total.
+We initialize \methodname{} from a checkpoint of full-rank training at 5,000 update steps and reset it every 5,000 steps thereafter, 3 times in total till we reach 20K steps.
 After each reset, 99\% of the optimizer state is pruned based on magnitude, and the loss is warmed up for the next 100 iterations. \methodname{} parameters are reinitialized following LoRA best practices, Kaiming initialization \cite{kaiming} for $A$-matrix, and zeros for $B$-matrix.

-In case of not using the restarts, the $B$-matrix also uses Kaiming initialization to avoid gradient-symmetry issues.
+\paragraph{Scaling up to 1.3B} After initial results at 130M and 350M model sizes, we applied ReLoRA to train a 1.3B parameter language model.
+As a baseline, we pre-trained a 1.3B model from scratch on 23B tokens.
+We performed multiple ReLoRA runs starting from 2K, 5K, and 10K checkpoints.
+In most of the experiments, we continued using $r=128$ and our additional experiments show minimal difference between rank 128 and 512 (hidden size is 2048).
+Section~\ref{sec:1b} describes these experiments in detail.